HarryBeadle/speedcrunch/doc/src/userguide/advanced.rst

     Similarly, be aware that expressions like ``500 gram / 20 gram`` and ``(500 gram) / (20 gram)`` yield different results.

 An important feature of SpeedCrunch's unit system is *dimensional checking*.
-Basically, it prevents comparison between apples and pears: if you try to convert seconds to meters, SpeedCrunch will comlain, saying that the dimensions of ``second`` and ``meter`` do not match.
-Indeed, the dimension of ``second`` is *time*, while ``meter`` denotes a *length*, thus they canot be compared, added, etc. When you add, multiply, etc. units, SpeedCrunch will track the dimension, and raise an error if you try to perform an illegal operation.
+Basically, it prevents comparison between apples and pears: if you try to convert seconds to meters, SpeedCrunch will complain, saying that the dimensions of ``second`` and ``meter`` do not match.
+Indeed, the dimension of ``second`` is *time*, while ``meter`` denotes a *length*, thus they cannot be compared, added, etc. When you add, multiply, etc. units, SpeedCrunch will track the dimension, and raise an error if you try to perform an illegal operation.
 For instance if you type ``meter^2`` the result will be a quantity of dimension *length*\ :sup:`2`, and can only be compared to other quantities of the same dimension.
 Currently the implemented dimensions, and their primitive units are

 * *length*, ``meter``;
 * *mass*, ``kilogram``;